 Google BERT Algorithm

-Announced by Google in October 2019, BERT is an algorithm update that allows bots to understand the sentiment and search intent of search queries significantly better.
+Announced by Google in October 2019, BERT is an algorithm update that precedes Google MUM (a more powerful iteration announced in 2021), and allows bots to understand the sentiment and search intent of search queries significantly better.

 According to a statement from Google, a fully rolled out update impacted 10% of all searches.